 - are over-represented in maternal deaths in London

-- women from deprived areas are at three times the risk of dying during pregnancy compared to women in the most affluent areas
+- women and birthing people from deprived areas are at three times the risk of dying during pregnancy compared to individuals in the most affluent areas

-- Black women are five times more likely to die during pregnancy than white women, with Asian women twice as likely to die
+- Black women and birthing people are five times more likely to die during pregnancy than white individuals, with Asian women and birthing people twice as likely to die

 What needs to change?